solzimer/promise-stream-queue/README.md

 Iterates infinitely and asynchronously over the stream.

 ### stream.forEachSync(callback(err,res,ex,next))
 Same as before, but now, the *next* argument is a function that must be called in order to move to the next element.
 This is useful when we want to wait to the callback function to finish the process before move to the next promise.

+### stream.done(callback)
+The callback function will be invoked when the stream is closed and empty.
+Useful when the stream has been closed and we want to know when all promises have been processed

 ## Events
 ### resolve